mahfoos/Learn-HTML/Readme.md

 HTML
 - Used to structures content on a web page (images, text, forms, etc)
 - Web structure content using HTML tags
-- <!DOCTYPE html> only tag start with exculation mark
+- DOCTYPE html only tag start with exculation mark
-- <html> root tag of document
+- html root tag of document
 -

 CSS - Cascading Style Sheet